unisse-courses/s14-mp7/README.md

 * Ramos, Alexandra Louise

 # Villa La Isla
 This is the code of group 7 of CCAPDEV S14.
-This is a web application is a Villa Reservation System with three (3) themed villages (Siargao, Toscana, Mykonos) consisting of four (4) types of villa (VIP, Deluxe, Suite, Premier).
+This web application is a Villa Reservation System with three (3) themed villages (Siargao, Toscana, Mykonos) consisting of four (4) types of villa (VIP, Deluxe, Suite, Premier).
 This allows registered users to reserve a villa.

 ## Local Setup
 1. Navigate to the directory: `cd s14-mp7`